drbeane/drbeane.github.io/_pages/courses/dsci110/python.md

   image: "../../../images/canyonlands.jpg"
 ---

+On this page you will find html renders of Jupyter notebooks that I created for lectures that I gave in the course DSCI 11000 - Introduction Python for Data Science.

 + [01 - Arithmetic and Variables](01 - Arithmetic and Variables.html)
 + [02 - Strings](02 - Strings.html)
 + [03 - Boolean Variables](03 - Boolean Variables.html)